 See Related: Best Places to Visit in Northern Italy (Ranked!)

 One of the most famous Roman Catholic towns in Italy is Assisi, located in the Umbria region.
-This city has been an important pilgrimage destination for centuries and was the birthplace of Saint Francis, one of the most well-known patron saints of Italy.
+This city has been an important pilgrimage destination for centuries and was the birthplace of Saint Francis, one of Italy’s most well-known patron saints.

-If you love learning about history, especially in regard to religion and culture, you definitely have to add this town to your list of places to visit while in Florence.
-The most popular place to visit in Assisi is the Basilica of San Francesco d’Assisi, a UNESCO World Heritage Site.
+If you love learning about history, especially regarding religion and culture, you definitely have to add this town to your list of places to visit while in Florence.
+The most popular place in Assisi is the Basilica of San Francesco d’Assisi, a UNESCO World Heritage Site.

 This grand church was built in 1228 and is actually comprised of two churches and a crypt, where Saint Francis was laid to rest.
 Within the upper and lower churches are gorgeous frescoes created by several famous Italian painters.
 Another important religious site is the Temple of Minerva, a Roman temple located in the historic center of the town.